 Visiting Kyoto soon?

-Check out some great tours available in the area!
+Check out some great tours and activities available in the area!